Claude vs ChatGPT: Stop choosing. Start routing.

 • Reference-image fidelity.
 Drop in a product photo, change background and copy, the SKU stays intact.

-Ad variants, social tiles, brand mockups, brainstorming under time pressure.
+Ad variants, social tiles, video, voice, quick answers.
 ChatGPT handles them faster than Claude will.

 The routing decisions, mapped